LeeBY68/LeeBY68.github.io/index.md

 **OPEN TO COLLABORATION** with undergraduate, graduate students, and researchers, reach out via email at [boying.li@monash.edu](boying.li@monash.edu).

 **News:**
+- Our paper accepted for NeurIPS'25 !
+- Our paper accepted for RAL !
-- Associate Editors (AE) for IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS'25)
+- Serving as Associate Editor (AE) for IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS'25) !
+- Our paper accepted for ICRA'25 !
-- National Outstanding Doctoral Dissertation by China Education Society of Electronics (CESE, Nomination Award)
+- National Outstanding Doctoral Dissertation by China Education Society of Electronics (CESE, Nomination Award) !
-- Outstanding Graduate of Shanghai Jiao Tong University.

 **Contact:**